 This US passport line may have been something you didn’t know while living abroad as an American.
 While it may be a shock to some, filing and reporting worldwide income to the IRS is only a necessity if you reach the tax filing requirement (see number 4 below).

-2. The US taxes their citizens regardless of where they live
+2. The US taxes its citizens regardless of where they live

 3. Expats most likely don’t owe US taxes